-Herpes infection is a chronic disease and once it gets into the body, it will remain lifelong.
+Herpes infection is a chronic disease; once it gets into the body, it will remain lifelong.

 To avoid getting sick when you have sex, use a condom.
 Latex condoms, if they cover areas of skin with herpes rashes, can reduce the risk of transmission.
 Remember, people with active herpes should refrain from having unprotected sex.
-It is important to know that even if a person does not have a manifestation of genital herpes, they can still infect their sexual partners.
+It is essential to know that even if a person does not have a manifestation of genital herpes, they can still infect their sexual partners.